verrazzano/docs/content/en/docs/releasenotes/_index.md

 ---

 ### v0.14.0
-Features:
+Features
-- Multicluster support for Verrazzano
+- Multicluster support for Verrazzano.
+Now you can:
-    - Register participating clusters as VerrazzanoManagedClusters
+    - Register participating clusters as VerrazzanoManagedClusters.
-    - Deploy MutiClusterComponents and MultiClusterApplicationConfigurations
+    - Deploy MutiClusterComponents and MultiClusterApplicationConfigurations.
-    - Organize Multicluster namespaces as VerrazzanoProjects
+    - Organize Multicluster namespaces as VerrazzanoProjects.
-    - Access MultiCluster Components, ApplicationConfigurations in Console UI
+    - Access MultiCluster Components, ApplicationConfigurations in the Console UI.
-- Change default wildcard DNS from xip.io to nip.io (#1073)
+- Changed default wildcard DNS from xip.io to nip.io (#1073).
-- Support for OKE clusters With Private Endpoints (#971)
+- Support for OKE clusters with private endpoints (#971).
 - Support for Network Policies:
-    - Add ingress-nginx network policies (#1045)
+    - Add ingress-nginx network policies (#1045).
-    - Add Rancher network policies (#1042)
+    - Add Rancher network policies (#1042).
-    - Add NetworkPolicy support to Verrazzano Projects (#1007)
+    - Add NetworkPolicy support to Verrazzano Projects (#1007).
-    - Add network policies for Keycloak (#982)
+    - Add network policies for Keycloak (#982).
-    - Platform operator network policies (#995)
+    - Platform operator network policies (#995).
-    - Network policies for Elasticsearch and Kibana (#955)
+    - Network policies for Elasticsearch and Kibana (#955).
-    - Set network policies for Verrazzano operators, console, and API proxy (#925)
+    - Set network policies for Verrazzano operators, console, and API proxy (#925).
-    - Add network policies for WebLogic operator (#913)
+    - Add network policies for WebLogic operator (#913).
-- Changes to allow magic DNS provider to be specified (xip.io, nip.io, sslip.io) (#1028)
+- Changes to allow magic DNS provider to be specified (xip.io, nip.io, sslip.io) (#1028).
-- Support service setup for multiple container (#1069)
+- Support service setup for multiple container (#1069).
-- Enable use of self-signed certs with OCI DNS (#1006)
+- Enabled use of self-signed certs with OCI DNS (#1006).
+- Support for setting Deployment Strategy for VerrazzanoHelidonWorkload (#917).

 Fixes:

-- Several stability improvements for the platform, tests and examples
+- Several stability improvements for the platform, tests, and examples.
-- Add retries around lookup of Rancher admin user (#983)
+- Added retries around lookup of Rancher admin user (#983).
-- Grant specific privileges instead of 'ALL' for keycloak user in MySQL (#939)
+- Granted specific privileges instead of `ALL` for Keycloak user in MySQL (#939).
-- Do not install console UI on managed clusters (#898)
+- Disabled the installation of console UI on managed clusters (#898).

 ### v0.13.0
 Features: